Mae Salong: Refuge in Thailand

 In 1961, Tuan led some 4,000 battle-weary KMT troops out of Burma to a mountainous sanctuary in Mae Salong in Thailand.
-In exchange for asylum, the Thai government allowed them to stay on the understanding that they would assist in policing the area against communist infiltration.
+The Thai government allowed them to stay on the understanding that they would assist in policing the area against communist infiltration.
 As a result, most of the village's inhabitants today are ethnic Chinese and direct descendants of those KMT soldiers.
 At the same time, General Lee of the 3rd Regiment established his headquarters at Tham Ngob, north-west of Chiang Mai.
 The KMT army was renamed "Chinese Irregular Forces" (CIF) and was placed directly under the control of a special task force, code-named "04", commanded by Bangkok.

 After the soldiers reached Mae Salong, China and Thailand struck an agreement to transfer the administration of the group to the Thai government.
 The provincial governor of southern Thailand, Pryath Samanmit, was reassigned as the governor of Chiang Rai, to oversee the KMT division, but upon taking up his position, Samanmit was killed by communist insurgents.
 Soon afterwards, the KMT division was ordered to assist the Thai government in countering the advancing armies on Thailand's northern borders and the internal threat from the Communist Party of Thailand.
 Fierce battles were fought in the mountains of Doi Laung, Doi Yaw, Doi Phamon, and Mae Aabb, and the communist uprising was successfully countered.
 The bloodiest operation was launched on 10 December 1970, a five-year-long campaign that claimed over 1,000 lives, many from landmines.
 It was not until 1982 that the soldiers were able to give up their arms and were discharged to settle down to a normal life at Mae Salong.
 As a reward for their service, the Thai government gave citizenship to most of the KMT soldiers and their families.

 Despite the Thai government's attempts to integrate the KMT division and their families into the Thai nation, the inhabitants of Mae Salong preferred for many years to engage in the illegal opium trade, alongside the drug warlord Khun Sa of the Shan United Army.
 In 1967, Tuan said in an interview with a British journalist:

 According to a CIA report in 1971, Mae Salong was then one of the largest heroin refineries in south-east Asia.
 Only in the late 1980s, after Khun Sa's army was finally routed and pushed over the border into Myanmar by the Thai military, was the Thai government able to make any headway in taming the region – part of which involved crop substitution plans and giving the area a new name.
 Santikhiri meaning "hill of peace" was introduced by the Thai government in an effort to disassociate the area from its former image as an established opium zone.
 King Bhumibol Adulyadej and other members of the royal family made regular visits as a sign of their support for the old soldiers who had fought against their own country for Thailand.